'It's hard now': PM's plan to tackle rising cost of living

-Prime Minister Jacinda Ardern acknowledged that "it's hard now", but believed a swathe of increases to benefits, superannuation and student support kicking in today, which benefit 1.4 million people, will make a difference.
+Prime Minister Jacinda Ardern acknowledges "it's hard now", but believes a swathe of increases to benefits, superannuation and student support kicking in today, which will benefit 1.4 million people, will make a difference.

+The Government organised a day of media engagements to mark the increased support rolling out, beginning at a kindergarten in Porirua, and ending with a brief round of interviews with media.

 Speaking to the Herald, Ardern acknowledged for many the changes would not go far enough.
 She also said Labour did not break its election spending promises to pay for the benefit increases and added Labour could, in the future, shift tax brackets like National has proposed - just not now.

-Ardern was keen to draw attention not just to today's increases, but to the support that goes all the way back to 2017's families package.
+Ardern was keen to draw attention not just to today's increases, but to the support that goes all the way back to 2017's families package, which she drew attention to during her kindergarten visit.

 Asked if she would go to the election next year making the case that her New Zealand was a kinder, better, place than it was four years ago, Ardern said she would.